Books are a great way to exercise our brains.

 Why do we get bored while reading books?

 But one of them is:

-We get bored because the content of the book doesn’t relate to us.
+We get bored because the book’s content doesn’t relate to us.

-Especially most subjects deal with the objects of the world.
-And often those concepts have less to do with our daily life.
+Primarily most subjects deal with the objects of the world.
+And often, those concepts have less to do with our daily life.

 That’s why those books become boring in the first place.